-- Monthly physical inspections should be done in environments which have normal traffic to determine if there are any areas of excessive wear or physical damage to the coating. - Semi-annually make a thorough physical inspection.
-Such inspections should include (but are not limited to): - 1.
+- Weekly: physical inspections should be done in harsh environments in which the resinous flooring system is exposed to excessive wear or traffic. - Monthly: physical inspections should be done in environments, which have normal traffic to determine if there are any areas of excessive wear or physical damage to the coating. - Semi-annually: make a thorough physical inspection.
+Such inspections should include (but are not limited to):Ispezionare il sigillante nei giunti per verificare la corretta adesione.
+Inoltre, determinare se vi sono scollamenti o danni fisici al sigillante dovuti al traffico. - 1.
 Inspect the sealant in joints for proper adhesion.
-Also determine if there are any cohesive failures or physical damage to the sealant from traffic. - 2.
+Also, determine if there are any cohesive failures or physical damage to the sealant from traffic. - 2.
 Inspect the joints for evidence of leaks where possible. - 3.
 Inspect areas where there beams or columns for evidence of stress cracking or excessive movement. - 4.
-Inspect the entire structure's movement joints for cracks which show evidence of a difference in plane of the materials. - 5.
+Inspect the entire structure's movement joints for cracks, which show evidence of a difference in plane of the materials. - 5.
 Inspect drains or scuppers to assure there is nothing clogging or blocking them, to avoid ponding water on the surface. - 6.
-Inspect coating surface to determine if there are any substantial structural cracks in the substrates which have caused the coating to crack.
+Inspect coating surface to determine if there are any substantial structural cracks in the substrates, which have caused the coating to crack.

-SNOW REMOVAL / ICE CONTROL:
+SNOW REMOVAL / ICE CONTROL

-- The use of metal blades should be avoided at all times to prevent physical damage to the coating system. - Snow blowers (with rubber blades) and snow brooms are recommended, as opposed to heavy snow removal equipment. - Ice should be removed with chemical de-icing materials.
-Avoid de-icing salts if possible.
+- The use of metal blades should be avoided at all times to prevent physical damage to the coating system. - Snow blowers (with rubber blades) and snow brooms are recommended, as opposed to heavy snow removal equipment. - Ice should be removed with chemical deicing materials.
+Avoid deicing salts if possible.

-COATING REPAIRS:
+COATING REPAIRS AND RECOAT

 Minor repairs may be made by owner's maintenance team, however it is suggested that major repairs be completed by the original approved applicator.
-The following should be done if physical damage to the coating is found:
+The following should be done if physical damage to the coating is found or if the existing coating has exceeded its recoat window:

 - 1. Remove loose damaged coating materials to expose a sound substrate. - 2.
 Thoroughly sand with a 60-grit sandpaper or screen the exposed substrate and existing coating surrounding the area. - 3.
-Perform a thorough solvent wipe with a cloth which has been wet with xylene. - 4.
-Allow solvent to evaporate approximately (1 hour at 24 °C @ 50% R.H.). - 5.
+Perform a thorough solvent wipe with a cloth, which has been wet with acetone xylene.
+(Acetone tends to have a less offensive odor) - 4.
+Allow solvent to evaporate approximately (1 hour at 75 °F (24 °C) @ 50% R.H.). - 5.
 Apply Coating system to original specifications. - 6.
 Install the coating system to the original film thickness, extending each coat onto the existing coating. - 7.
 Allow the repaired area to cure for 24 hours minimum before opening area to traffic.